Servir-Mekong/SurfaceWaterTool/README.md

 Landsat data is made freely available by the U.S. Geological Survey (USGS) and is both accessed and processed in Google Earth Engine.

-The creation of this Google Appspot based online application was fully supported by the SERVIR-Mekong project.
+The creation of the Google Appspot based online application was fully supported by the SERVIR-Mekong project.

 # References
 <a href="http://www.mdpi.com/2072-4292/8/5/386">Gennadii, D., Schellekens, J., Winsemius, H., Eisemann, E. & van de Giesen, N. (2016).
 A 30 m Resolution Surface Water Mask Including Estimation of Positional and Thematic Differences Using Landsat 8, SRTM and OpenStreetMap: A Case Study in the Murray-Darling Basin, Australia.
 Remote Sensing, 8(5), 386.</a>